LSMBO/GalaxyTools/kegg/README.md

 # Kegg

 Automatic extraction of KEGG Pathway Maps assigned to given proteins (from Swissprot accession numbers) or directly from Kegg identifiers.
+Kegg files will be downloaded and stored in local directories, so you only have to download them once (but the first runs will take a while).
 Returns a user-friendly Excel file with the Kegg maps and pathways for each protein/id.
 Also returns a zip files with all the maps in SVG format.